-Social movements and collective action have long been agents for social change.
+Collective action has long been an avenue for social change.
 Many new technologies have been designed or used to foster collective action—although often working alongside nonprofit organizations instead of with them.
-This newest line of research explores the ways in which technologies have been designed or used to support collective action in partnership with nonprofit organizations so that we can better understand how to design new technologies that take advantage of the best of both worlds: collective action and organizations.
+This line of research explores the ways in which technologies have been (or could be) designed or used to support collective action in partnership with nonprofit organizations so that we can take advantage of the best of both worlds: collective action and organizations.

 Selected Relevant Publications: